-Highs and Mows: The impact of proper lawn mowing height
+Highs and mows: the impact of proper lawn mowing height

-Many lawn enthusiasts mow their lawns shorter than recommended.
-That close-mowing may cause scalping (Not tickets; mowing so low that it exposes the stems of grass blades) and induce stress making the planted grass less able to compete with crabgrass and other weed species.
+Mowing at the correct height for your grass is actually one of the easiest and most economical ways to combat weeds.
+Unfortunately, some lawn enthusiasts mow their lawns shorter than recommended.
+That close mowing may cause scalping — or mowing so low that it exposes the stems of grass blades which induces stress, making the grass plant less able to compete with crabgrass and other weed species.

 Another issue with mowing your lawn too short is that grass blades, necessary for photosynthesis, are reduced so much that not enough food is manufactured to meet the requirements for healthy grass plants, especially the roots.
 The result is a weak, thin lawn unable to ward off pest and environmental stress.

 A healthy, dense, vigorous lawn is better able to out-compete weeds.
 In a scalped lawn, weeds can quickly dominate.
 This was demonstrated at the Lake Wheeler Turfgrass Field Lab in Raleigh, where tall fescue was maintained under four different mowing heights: one, two, three and four inches.
 After one to two years, crabgrass populations increased as the mowing height was reduced.

 The experiment measured crabgrass coverage at one inch, two inches, three inches and four inches, and results of crabgrass incidence to those respective mowing heights were: 95%, 48%, 13% and 0%.

 Depending on the type of grass you have, the proper care methods will vary by season — although all grasses should be left to grow taller in summer and during droughts.
 For warm-season grasses, cut your lawn shorter in the spring in order to get rid of any dead grass blades left from the winter.
 For cool-season grasses, a shorter final mow in the fall can help prevent snow buildup from causing spots of mold.